3 User Reviews

 Control channel: an AES-256-CBC cipher with an RSA-2048 handshake and HMAC SHA256 data authentication.
 Perfect Forward Secrecy (PFS) is provided by a DHE-4096 key exchange.

-This is a very strong setup.
+This is a very strong setup designed to keep you safe.

 NordVPN’s iOS VPN app uses IKEv2 with an AES-256-GCM cipher and HMAC SHA2-384 data authentication.
 PFS is provided by a DHE-3072 exchange.
 The Mac App Store software uses IKEv2 with Cisco’s NGE (Next Generation Encryption) protocol.

 The NordVPN desktop apps have a system kill switch.
-This Windows VPN app also features a per-app kill switch.
+The Windows VPN app also features a per-app kill switch.
 The iOS app features a kill switch.
 They all provide IPv4 and IPv6 DNS leak protection, plus WebRTC leak protection.
 As we have seen, in our tests these features all performed well (IPv6 WebRTC leak on the OSX OpenVPN client excepted).

 This feature allows you to “chain” VPN servers so that your data is routed between two VPN servers as it travels between you and the internet.